 On June 30, 2006, we entered into an amended and restated license agreement with Sucampo AG to provide that our company, together with its new wholly owned subsidiaries, will have exclusive worldwide license rights to commercialize and develop AMITIZA, SPI-8811 and SPI-017 and all other prostone compounds covered by patents and patent applications held by Sucampo AG.
+This amended and restated license agreement will automatically become effective immediately prior to the closing of this offering.
 This amended and restated license agreement is described more fully below under the caption "License Agreements with Sucampo AG - Restated Sucampo AG License" and under "Business - License from Sucampo AG".
 Sucampo AG is wholly owned by Drs.
 Ueno and Kuno.